 Theory of Constraints (TOC) 3 Bottle Oiled Wheels Demonstration (short video).
 Provides a metaphor for how activity does not mean value.

 Scaled Learning.
 How to learn new methods is often as important as the methods themselves.
 Most Lean and Agile workshops use methods that are known to be less effective than modern methods.

 The Dot Game is a simple way to teach the essence of Lean, Scrum and Kanban.
-It takes only an hour to run the game but it can be expanded into a 4 hour sessions to teach all of Scrum.
+It takes only an hour to run the game but it can be expanded into a 4-hour session to teach all of Scrum.

 The Principles of Product Development Flow: Second Generation Lean Product Development.
 Don Reinertsen.
-Going Beyond Lean and Agile is based on Don’s book.
+This is the best resource on Flow-thinking.

 Turn the Ship Around: A True Story of Turning Followers Into Leaders.
 David Marquet creates the leader-leader management paradigm.

 Two online FLEX courses are now being offered – FLEX for SAFe, and Adopting FLEX (the first course in becoming a FLEX trainer).